scriptituk/xfade-easing/README.md

 which confirms Mr Hung’s observation that complex mathematics is unjustified: scalar product projections and simple trigonometry are sufficient.

-*Example*: `gl_SimplePageCurl` with various `angle` and `roll` options
+*Example*: `gl_SimplePageCurl` with various `angle` and `roll` options (abstract and Renaissance art by Kandinsky and Titian)

 ![gl_SimplePageCurl](assets/art.gif)

+##### Transition `gl_SimpleBookCurl`

-Transition `gl_SimpleBookCurl` (custom ffmpeg only) is adapted from `gl_SimplePageCurl` to clamp the curl to the ‘spine’ at the horizontal centre of the book.
+(custom ffmpeg only)

+This is adapted from `gl_SimplePageCurl` to clamp the curl to the virtual ‘spine’ at the horizontal centre, then to flatten the radius to zero, using built-in easing to appear more realistic.
 It takes the following parameters:
 - `angle` may be any 360° angle
   (horizontal east is 0°, curl direction is `angle - π/2` anticlockwise);